QuickBooks, a Salesforce partner, wrote this article.

 Pinching pennies and protecting your business

-Itemizing your taxes can take time, but it will be well worth the savings if you qualify.
-Even if taxes give you a headache, you can put those savings right back into your small business.
+Itemizing your small business taxes can take time, but it will be well worth the savings if you qualify.
+After all, you can put those savings right back into your small business to fund success in the new year.

 Salesforce helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.